nikolaus-lemberski/distributed-tracing/README.md

 ### Option A: Grafana Cloud

 One option is using the free tier of Grafana cloud; free tier is enough for testing, if no sensitive data is transferred.
-Alternatively, [setup Grafana / Tempo stack on OpenShift](https://docs.openshift.com/container-platform/4.15/observability/distr_tracing/distr_tracing_tempo/distr-tracing-tempo-installing.html).
+Alternatively, [setup Distributed Tracing Tempo stack on OpenShift](https://docs.openshift.com/container-platform/4.15/observability/distr_tracing/distr_tracing_tempo/distr-tracing-tempo-installing.html) (Option B).

 ### Option B: Distributed Tracing stack on OpenShift